 Also, when I’m hungry, I’m much more apt to reach for non-nourishing items that, while they taste great in the moment, can leave me feeling regretful and, ironically, still hungry.
 (Bag of sweet potato chips, I’m looking at you.)

-Because overnight oats can last in the refrigerator all week, if you make a big batch, you only need to remember to mix them up once.
+Because overnight oats can last in the refrigerator all week, if you make a big batch, you only need to remember to mix them up once (just like this Coconut Chia Pudding).
 I like to stir mine up on Sunday night, then for the entire week I never need to think twice about what I’m eating, no matter how busy my mornings become.

 - The second is whey protein powder.
 If you think that protein is only for serious athletes or body builders, it’s time to reconsider!
 I started adding whey protein to my smoothies and using it to make no-bake protein balls about a year ago, and I am never going back.
 It makes recipes more filling, and I also find that if I drink protein after exercising, I’m less sore the next day.
 Plus, if you buy the right brand, whey protein is super yummy too!